dientuki/domus/README.md

 ### Baubilious

-This measure the electricity compsumtion
+This measure the electricity consumption

 ### Garroting gas